pgmac/pgmac.github.io/_posts/2024-06-09-microk8s-api-load-balancing.markdown

 `kubectl` does a check of the TLS cert to make sure it's valid (good `kubectl`).
 One of these checks is a CommonName and SAN (Subject Alternate Name) check.
-In the SAN checks, there is a hostname and an IP address listed.
+In the SAN config, there is a hostname and an IP address listed.
 We need to list the new Load Balancer IP address in the IP SAN list.
 Without this, the certificate is invalid when you try to connect to your Load Balancer IP address.

+We'll need to update the certificates on each of microk8s nodes, as this is a per-node thing.

 ### Where the certs live

-Certs live in `/var/snap/microk8s/certs/`
+On each microk8s node, the certs live in `/var/snap/microk8s/certs/`.
+Let's go there:

 ```
 cd /var/snap/microk8s/certs/
 ```

 We need to update `server.crt` and `full-proxy-client.crt` to add the Load Balancer IP address to make the cert valid.
+Realistically, it's probably only the `server.crt`, but it can't hurt to do both.

-To do this, we only need to update the `csr.conf.template` file.
+To do this, we only need to update the `csr.conf.template` file, as this is used to generate and refresh the certificates.
 Add the following line to the `[ alt_names ]` section, just above the `#MOREIPS` line:
 ```
 IP.3 = 172.22.22.3